Rostchild/Rostchild/README.md

 - 👋 Hi, I’m @Rostchild
 - 👀 I’m interested in backend and web development, and infosec.
 - 🌱 I’m currently learning ruby, js, python, and shellscript.
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: danmcgregorent@net-c.es